Hazardous Materials Management (HAZMAT)

 Chemicals that are combustible liquids, compressed gases, explosives, flammable liquids, flammable solids, organic peroxides, oxidizers, pyrophorics, unstable (reactive) or water-reactive; and

-Any item or chemical which, when being transported or moved, is a risk to public safety or an environmental hazard, and is regulated as such by one or more of the following:
+Any item or chemical which, when being transported or moved, is a risk to public safety or is an environmental hazard, and is regulated as such by one or more of the following:

 DOT - Department of Transportation; Hazardous Materials Regulations (49 CFR 100-180);